sinskiy/DF-SoundCloud/README.md

     </details>

-4. Toggle on `Developer mode` in the top right corner of the window for managing extensions
+3. Toggle on `Developer mode` in the top right corner of the window for managing extensions

-5. Choose "Load unpacked"

-6. Load folder **DF_SoundCloud** (not zip).
-Don't upload wrong folder!
+4. Drag & Drop .crx file that you downloaded

 Now, extension should appear in `Extensions` toolbar.
 I suggest to pin it